Dr. Esther Prins

 Biography

-Dr. Prins holds a Ph.D. in Adult Education from Cornell.
+Dr. Prins holds a Ph.D. in Agricultural, Extension, and Adult Education from Cornell.
 Her research employs critical and sociocultural theories to examine literacies (adult, family, digital, health), adult basic education, rural adult education, and participatory approaches to education, community development, and research.
 In particular, her scholarship explores the "wider benefits" of adult education and how adult education reproduces and/or mitigates inequities rooted in race/ethnicity, class, gender, and immigration status.
+Her primary areas of focus are community-based programs in adult and family literacy, including adult English as a Second Language (ESOL).

 Dr. Prins is the co-author of Teaching and Learning about Family Literacy and Family Literacy Programs (Routledge, 2022).
-She is currently co-editing a book on family literacy in non-Anglophone, lower/middle-income countries: Family and intergenerational literacy and learning: International perspectives (UNESCO Institute for Lifelong Learning, 2023).
+She is currently co-editing a book on family literacy in non-Anglophone, low- or middle-income countries: Family and Intergenerational Literacy and Learning: International Perspectives (UNESCO Institute for Lifelong Learning, in press).

-Her research has been published in numerous journals across several disciplines:
+Her research has been published in numerous journals across disciplines, including:

-- Education (e.g., American Educational Research Journal, Teachers College Record),
+- Education (e.g., American Educational Research Journal, Educational Researcher, Teachers College Record),

-- Adult Education (e.g., Adult Education Quarterly, International Journal of Lifelong Education, Studies in the Education of Adults),
+- Adult education and literacy studies (e.g., Adult Education Quarterly, International Journal of Lifelong Education, Studies in the Education of Adults, Reading Research Quarterly),

 - Distance Education (American Journal of Distance Education),